YukiM00/Backdoored-COVID-Net/README.md

 # Backdoored-COVID-Net

-Backdoor attacks on a deep neural network-based system for COVID-19 detection from chest X-ray images
+This repository contains the codes used in our study on Backdoor attacks on a deep neural network-based system for COVID-19 detection from chest X-ray images.

+## Terms of use
+MIT licensed.

 ## Usage
 ### Requirements